 $10,000 for the translation of Modern Italian Poetry

 Amelia Rosselli was born in Paris in 1930 and grew up as a refugee between France, England, and the United States—the daughter of the English activist Marion Cave and of Carlo Rosselli, a Florentine Jewish intellectual who became a hero and eventually a martyr of the European anti-Fascist Resistance.
 She eventually settled in Rome.
-A self-described "poet of research" as well as a translator, musician, and musicologist, she was the author of eight poetry collections, including the Italian volumes Variazioni belliche, published by Garzanti in 1964 with her manifesto on a new prosody and an afterword by Pier Paolo Pasolini, Serie ospedaliera (Mondadori, 1969), and Documento (Garzanti, 1976), the English volume Sleep (Rossi e Spera, 1981; Garzanti, 1992), and Primi scritti: 1952-1963 (Guanda, 1980), containing prose poems and lyrics in Italian, English, and French.
+A self-described "poet of research" as well as a translator, musician, and musicologist, she was the author of eight poetry collections, including the Italian volumes Variazioni belliche, published by Garzanti in 1964 with her manifesto on a new prosody and an afterword by Pier Paolo Pasolini, Serie ospedaliera (Mondadori, 1969), the English volume Sleep (Rossi e Spera, 1981; Garzanti, 1992), and Primi scritti: 1952-1963 (Guanda, 1980), containing prose poems and lyrics in Italian, English, and French.
 Her prose writings are collected in Diario ottuso (Istituto Bibliografico Napoleone, 1990) and Una scrittura plurale: saggi e interventi critici (Interlinea, 2005).
-Emily Dickinson and Sylvia Plath were among the poets she translated.
-She is widely considered one of the most important Italian poets of the second half of the twentieth century.
+Rosselli translated several poets, including Emily Dickinson and Sylvia Plath, and is widely considered one of the most important Italian poets of the second half of the twentieth century.
 Rosselli took her own life at her home in Rome in 1996.

-Jennifer Scappettone is the author of the poetry collection From Dame Quickly (Litmus, 2009) and of several chapbooks of poetry including the bilingual Thing Ode / Ode oggettuale (La Camera Verde, 2008).
+Jennifer Scappettone is the author of the poetry collection, From Dame Quickly (Litmus Press, 2009) and of several chapbooks of poetry including, Thing Ode / Ode oggettuale (La Camera Verde, 2008).
 She is the editor and translator of Locomotrix: Selected Poetry and Prose of Amelia Rosselli (University of Chicago Press, 2012) and of a special feature on contemporary Italian experimental poetry for Aufgabe 7 (2008).
-Killing the Moonlight: Modernism in Venice, her study of the postromantic city as a crucible for twentieth-century experimentation across literature, politics, the visual arts, architecture, and urbanism, is forthcoming from Columbia University Press.
+Her book, Killing the Moonlight: Modernism in Venice, a study of the postromantic city as a crucible for twentieth-century experimentation across literature, politics, the visual arts, architecture, and urbanism, is forthcoming from Columbia University Press.
 Scappettone is an assistant professor at the University of Chicago.

 Geoffrey Brock is the author of Weighing Light (Ivan R. Dee, 2005), the editor of The FSG Book of Twentieth-Century Italian Poetry: An Anthology (Farrar, Straus and Giroux, 2012), and the translator of books by Cesare Pavese, Umberto Eco, and others.
 His awards and honors include two National Endowment for the Arts fellowships, a Cullman Fellowship, and a Guggenheim Fellowship.
 He teaches in the MFA program at the University of Arkansas.